Notes on $q$-partial differential equations for $q$-Laguerre polynomials and little $q$-Jacobi polynomials: Abstract

 \section{Abstract}

-In this paper, we study two common $q$-orthogonal polynomials, bivariate $q$-Laguerre polynomials and bivariate little $q$-Jacobi polynomials, which can be regarded as the solutions of two $q$-partial differential equations respectively.
-We proved that if an analytic function in several variables satisfies a certain system of $q$-partial differential equations, if and only if it can be expanded in terms of bivariate $q$-Laguerre polynomials and bivariate little $q$-Jacobi polynomials.
-As an application of this theorem, we prove the generating functions of $q$-Laguerre polynomials with different weights by the method of $q$-partial differential equations.
-In addition, we also reveal some properties of bivariate little $q$-Jacobi polynomials, such as asymptotic formula, generating function and Bailey's bilinear generating function.
+We define two common $q$-orthogonal polynomials: homogeneous $q$-Laguerre polynomials and homogeneous little $q$-Jacobi polynomials.
+They can be viewed separately as solutions to two $q$-partial differential equations.
+Then, we proved that if an analytic function satisfies a certain system of $q$-partial differential equations, if and only if it can be expanded in terms of homogeneous $q$-Laguerre polynomials or homogeneous little $q$-Jacobi polynomials.
+As applications, we obtain generalizations of the Ramanujan $q$-beta integrals and Andrews-Askey integrals.
+Additionally, we present an operator representation of $q$-Laguerre polynomials that facilitates the computation of identities involving $q$-Laguerre polynomials.